barnett-yuxiang/trading-view/README.md

 2. Copy the content of the desired .pine file
 3. Paste into the Pine Editor
 4. Click "Add to Chart" to apply the indicator
+5. To view the indicator values, open the Data Window (View → Data Window or press D)

+## Technical Notes

+- Pine Script version: v6
+- The overlay parameter is set to `true` to avoid creating an additional pane below the main chart
+- Transparency techniques are used to maintain Data Window functionality without visual chart elements

 ## Future Development